Positional Encoding via Token-Aware Phase Attention: Pretraining and long-context continual-pretraining

 \subsection{Long-Context Evaluation}

-We evaluate all fine-tuned models on the test split of PG19 \citep{Rae2019CompressiveTF} which consist of mostly long sequence samples.
+We evaluate all long-context-continual-pretrained models on the test split of PG19 \citep{Rae2019CompressiveTF} which consists mostly of long sequence samples.
 To measure models' performance at different context lengths, we consider segmentation of each document with context window size varying from 1k to 64k in the dyadic fashion.
 For each context window, we closely follow the sliding window method from \citep{Press2021TrainST} with stride $=256$ to calculate the test loss.